The Spelling, Pronunciation and Origins of our Surname

-Ten miles from the centre of Aberdeen, the tower of Drum is now thought to have been built in the early 14th century, probably shortly after the award of the forest of Drum to William de Irwyn in 1323.
+Ten miles west of the city of Aberdeen, the tower of Drum is now thought to have been built in the early 14th century, probably shortly after the award of the forest of Drum to William de Irwyn in 1323.
 Its construction is thought to have spanned four seasons, not necessarily consecutive.
 It is 70ft high, with gently sloping walls and smooth, rounded corners.

 The castle of Drum, one of the most beautiful of Royal Deeside, is special because it combines the tower, a Jacobean mansion house, and a Victorian extension in a uniquely pure form.
 In the grounds are a 16th century chapel and a formal 18th century garden.
 They in turn are surrounded by the Old Wood of Drum, part of the royal forest whose upkeep Robert the Bruce entrusted to William de Irwin, produced timber that was thought to have been used in the roof of St. Macher’s Cathedral in Aberdeen in 1435 and to build a large ship there in 1606.
 The castle is a living building, whose story is packed with historical incident and personal drama.
 For most of its seven centuries it has been occupied by one family, the Irvines; it has the qualities of a family home, lived in through times good and bad by twenty-four generations.
 Its occupants may often have been warlike, but with one notable exception they were rarely cruel; its lairds were talented, vigorous, never quite at the top, but in nearly every generation contributed solid service to Crown, country and community.